MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 ### Prerequisites for creating an Azure AD conditional access policy

 - Azure AD Premium 2 subscription
-- Azure portal access credentials
+- Azure access credentials
 - SAML application configured for SSO
 - Cloud App Security portal access

 ### Create an Azure AD conditional access policy

-Sign in to the Azure portal as the tenant admin, and create a new **Conditional access** policy.
-For more infomration on creating Azure AD Conditional access policy, see [Conditional access in the Azure classic portal](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access).
+Sign in to the Azure as the tenant admin, and create a new **Conditional access** policy.
+For more information on creating Azure AD Conditional access policy, see [Conditional access in the Azure classic portal](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access).

  ![Azure AD conditional access](./media/aad-conditional-access.png)

-Make sure that under **Access controls** you select **Session** and select **Use proxy enforced restrictions** and then **Configure Cloud App Security” .
-You will be redirected to the Cloud App Security portal to configure your session policies.
+Make sure that under **Access controls** you select **Session** and select **Use proxy enforced restrictions** and then **Configure Cloud App Security**.
+You are redirected to the Cloud App Security portal to configure your session policies.

 ## Create a Cloud App Security proxy session control policy